tonethar/IGM-330-Fall-2018/weekly/week-12B-notes.md

 1. Suppose you have a Vue.js `.method` named `doStuff` and a button with an id of `btn`.
 Write code that calls `doStuff()` when the button is clicked on:
     - do this ***imperatively*** utilizing DOM methods such as `document.querySelector()` as well as DOM event handlers
     - do this ***declaratively*** utilizing a Vue *directive*
 1. Are Vue.js "handlebars" and directives visible in browsers when we "View Source"?
-How about when we "Inspect" the page for a live view of the DOM?
+1. Are Vue.js "handlebars" and directives visible in browsers when we "Inspect" a page for a live view of the DOM?

 ## III.
 Reference
 - **Reactive Programming** - I like the definition from [here](https://dl.acm.org/citation.cfm?id=2501666) - "Reactive programming has recently gained popularity as a paradigm that is well-suited for developing event-driven and interactive applications.
 It facilitates the development of such applications by providing abstractions to express time-varying values and automatically managing dependencies between such values."